 HG can affect you both emotionally and physically.
-The symptoms not only make your life a misery, but may lead to further health complications, such as depression.
+The symptoms not only make your life miserable but may lead to further health complications, such as depression.
 The illness can be exhausting and stop you from doing everyday tasks.
 You might also feel:

 - Anxious about going out or being too far from home in case you need to vomit